CSVfox

 Usage Examples

-Assumes that the CSV file to read has a single quote as quotation character.
+Assumes that the CSV file to read has single-quotes as quotation characters.

 Technical Hint